Sunday, April 29, 2007

 I turn to Mick, who nods and lends me thirty because he is a CHAMPION..

-We put the wheels back on, and temporarily install a good battery out of the alleged mechanic's ute.
+We put the wheels back on, and temporarily install a good battery out of this alleged mechanic's ute.
 The Sunny starts first time.
 When I pull the battery back out, the motor keeps running, which means the alternator must work.
 This is good.
 Driving home, the steering shakes like a case of the DTs, but the two replacement tie rods in the glovebox will fix that.

-Back at Mick's, I jack the car up and put a shifter on the locknut, its handle resting on the ground, then lower the jack.
+Back at Mick's, I jack the car up and put a shifter on the tie rod locknut, its handle resting on the ground, then lower the jack.
 The downward leverage cracks the locknut.
 No knuckle-skinning antics required.
 I unscrew the old tie rod end, and replace it with a new one.
 Same on the other side.
 I swap out the back wheels, which have good tyres, for the front, and do a rough enough wheel alignment by eye.
 On payday, i spend $80 on a new battery.
 Voila.

 The only problem that remains is the death metal CD stuck in the player.